Outsourcing Control requires Control Complexity: Results

-In order to interpret these results in connection to the learning behavior of the agents further, we now discuss the values for the sensory information, control and Morphological Computation.
+In order to interpret these results in relation to the learning behavior of the agents further, we now discuss the values for the sensory information, control and Morphological Computation.
 These first two give insights to the effect the Integrated Information has on the action of the agent and combined lead to the effective information integration.
-In Figure \ref{Result:UnControl} we depict these three measures in the first three columns with the successful agents in the top and the unsuccessful ones in the bottom row.
+In the two bottom rows of Figure \ref{fig:14} we depict these four measures.
 The sensory information and control decrease with the number of steps taken for the successful, as well as the unsuccessful agents.
 However, there is a clear difference in the overall values of these measures, which leads to the effective information integration of the successful agents being around 0.002, while this value reaches in average 0.03 in case of the unsuccessful agents.
 Hence, the Integrated Information is not only higher for the unsuccessful agents, it also has more impact on the behavior of the agents.

-The last column of Figure \ref{Result:UnControl} depicts the Morphological Computation for successful and unsuccessful agents.
-There we observe that the successful agents reach a higher Morphological Computation value, in average 1.64, compared to a value of 1.5 in case of the unsuccessful agents.
+In case of the Morphological Computation we observe that the successful agents reach a higher Morphological Computation value, in average 1.64, compared to a value of 1.5 in case of the unsuccessful agents.

 These results support our hypothesis.
 A high controller complexity value seems to be important as long as the agents have not been able to learn to interact with their environment.
 Hence, the Morphological Computation is lower for the unsuccessful agents while the complexity and involvement of the controller is higher.
 Now the question remains, whether a high controller complexity is really necessary for learning or just a byproduct of the Morphological Computation being low.
-In order to clarify that point we now look at the split LWM agents, which have a simplified control architecture.
+In order to clarify that point we now look at the split \LWM agents, which have a simplified control architecture.